You are viewing a story from harrypotterfanfiction.com

 The pit of her stomach sank.
 Maybe Penny was wrong.
 Maybe he already found her out.
 There was no other reason for him to be looking at her right then.
 They never talked, but once something Quidditch-related popped up, Oliver was sure to be there.

-Her mind froze up as she scrambled to think of an escape route.
+She scrambled to think of an escape route.
 Her problem with Oliver was that he was quite fit, and fit Quidditch blokes meant trouble.
 There were stories about how they weaseled information out of girls with a smile and a wink.
 Even Roger had done it before.
-While Rona was well-equipped to repel such advances all one needs is a brain she cringed at the thought of being on the receiving end of anyone's attempted charms.
+While Rona was well-equipped to repel such advances — all one needs is a brain — she cringed at the thought of being on the receiving end of anyone's attempted charms.

-Penny, who was always poised, tilted her head as if she were oh-so pleasantly surprised to find him.
-"Oliver," she greeted.
+Penny, who was always poised, tilted her head as if she were oh-so-pleasantly surprised to find him.
+"Oliver."

 "I'm busy," Rona interrupted suddenly, spouting the first vague excuse that came to mind.